makerdao/community/governance/votes/Executive vote - August 31, 2022.md

 ## Executive Summary

-If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
+If this executive proposal passes, the following **change** will occur within the Maker Protocol:
 - 25 million DAI will be drawn down in the RWA-009 (HVBank) vault, as detailed below.

-If this executive proposal passes, the following **additions** will occur within the Maker Protocol:
+If this executive proposal passes, the following **addition** will occur within the Maker Protocol:
 - Maker Teleport will be launched on Optimism and Arbitrum with a 1 basis point fee.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**